-Later, he served as rector of the CES University.
-He was also a member of the Founders Hall and of the Superior Council during the first 20 years of existence of the alma mater.
+He was president of CES University.
+He was also a member of the Founders Hall and of the Superior Council during the first 20 years of existence of the Alma Mater.

-He was recognized as a person with a broad and human smile, warm and caring.
+He was recognized as a person with a broad, warm and caring smile.
 As a teacher, Dr. Vélez Correa received his students and former students with kindness and affection, as if they were his children.
-He felt happy and satisfied with them, with his Faculty of Medicine and with the work built by him and his founding friends.
+He felt happy and satisfied with them, with his Faculty of Medicine and with the work built by him and his colleagues.

-“He left us the challenge of following his legacy of transparency, dedication to the human being, coherence with his principles, respect for autonomy.
-Actions that made it great for medicine in Colombia and our task of training in the institution ”, expressed the former student and current rector of CES University, Dr. Jorge Julián Osorio Gómez.
+“He left us the challenge of following his legacy of transparency, dedication to the human being, coherence with his principles and respect for autonomy, which made him great in the field of medicine in Colombia, and left us with the task of continuing with the formation of good proffesionals in the institution”, expressed the former student and current president of CES University, Dr. Jorge Julián Osorio Gómez.

-In 1977, together with the Antioquia doctor, Hernán Vélez Atehortúa, Dr. Luis Alfonso Vélez Correa undertook the task of creating what is now the CES University.
-The objective of his life was none other than to deliver doctors with high technical-scientific and human qualities to society for the good of society.
-In the company of a group of his founding friends, he managed to create a high-quality university in Antioquia and Colombia.
+In 1977, together with Dr. Hernán Vélez Atehortúa, Dr. Luis Alfonso Vélez Correa undertook the task of creating what is now CES University.
+His objective in life was to train doctors with high technical-scientific and humane qualities for the good of society.
+In company of his colleagues, he managed to create a high-quality university in Antioquia and Colombia.

 Luis Alfonso Velez Correa